 We next investigate the degree to which our findings differ with parental education.
-We first break the employment rates of mothers down by education and child's age in Figure A10.
-The figure shows that low educated mothers' labor supply increases gradually as the child grows older partly due to extensive margin movements (from no employment to employment) and partly due to intensive margin transitions (from part-time to full-time employment).
-However, highly educated mothers have a flat employment rate at a high level (88%) - even before the child enters school - and they only adjust at the intensive margin with switches from part-time to full-time.
-While our findings in Figure 6 indicate both extensive and intensive margin effects for the total sample, we expect the extensive margin responses to be concentrated among low educated mothers.
-This is confirmed in Figure A11 where we show effects of being old-for-grade on parents' relationship status and maternal employment (as measured by an indicator variable thus capturing the extensive margin adjustments) by mothers' education.32 earlier interpretation of intensive margin effects arising from adjustments of hours worked at a given job type and not better paid jobs for a given level of labor supply.
+We first break the employment rates of mothers down by education and child's age in Online Appendix Figure A10.
+The figure shows that low-educated mothers' labor supply increases gradually as the child grows older, partly due to extensive margin movements (from no employment to employment) and partly due to intensive margin transitions (from part-time to full-time employment).
+However, highly educated mothers have a flat employment rate at a high level (88 percent)-even before the child enters school-and they only adjust at the intensive margin with switches from part-time to full-time.
+While our findings in Figure 6 indicate both extensive and intensive margin effects for the total sample, we expect the extensive margin responses to be concentrated among low-educated mothers.
+This is confirmed in Online Appendix Figure A11 where we show effects of being old-for-grade on parents' relationship status and maternal employment (as measured by an indicator variable thus capturing the extensive margin adjustments) by mothers' education.
+The deficiency of the content of the content

-In Figure A12, we break the employment effects down by job type.
-The figures show that the positive employment effects for low educated mothers are driven by increased employment in care (welfare sector), sales or services work.
-Furthermore, the figures show that there are no job type adjustments conditional on employment.
-This underscores our
+In Online Appendix Figure A12, we break the employment effects down by job type.
+The figures show that the positive employment effects for low-educated mothers are